chloeloveall/roborogers-neighborhood/README.md

 ## Note to Epicodus Instructors

 1/22/2021 - I am reviewing previous lessons on looping from the week because I don't understand how to proceed with the project.
 There will be a gap in commits while I do that.
+I also went through all of the looping lessons on Codecademy.com (in the Introduction to JavaScript Course).

 ## Setup/Installation Requirements